kiteco/vim-plugin/README.md

 set completeopt-=noselect  " select first match
 ```

+Make sure you have either `menu` or `menuone` otherwise you won't see any completions.

 To see documentation in the preview window for each completion option, copy all the lines above into your vimrc and change the preview line to:

 ```viml